HTsuyoshi/dwm-config/README.md

 - activetagindicatorbar
 - barheight
 - layoutmenu
-- two bar for arch monitor
+- bar for each monitor

 # Dmenu
 Mods: